-Pullikkaran Staraa Movie Review
+Pullikkaran Staraa Movie Review: Manages To Shine At Parts!

 Script – Ratheesh Ravi

-It is debut script writer Ratheesh Ravi who has penned the script for Pullikkaran Staraa.
-The film is said to be a feel good movie, let us wait and see how string the script of the film has turned out to be.
+The scriptwriter has got it right with the premises but it seems like he was left confused so as to how to move forward.
+There are certain situations where light humour has been handled well, but they remain scattered.
+Moreover, towards the second half, the script moves on to a preachy mode.

+The writer in him has tried to bring to foray the issues with the present day educational system, which is indeed commendable.
+Some of the dialogues written for Raajakumaran are commendable and thought provoking.

 Pullikkaran Staraa has its songs set to tune by M Jayachandran.
-The background score of the film is by Gopi Sunder.
+The songs do affect the flow of the movie most of the times, but they are good to hear the best among the lot is 'Kavalam Painkili..', which has been shot well.
+Gopi Sunder has done a good job with the background score.